JNietzsche/wemod-pro-unlocker/gui/README.md

 #### [Back to the main page](../README.md)

 #### All requirements needed for the CLI will come packaged with this app.
-This means that you won't need Node.JS, asar or anything else installed on your system.
+This means that you won't need Node.JS or asar on your system.

 <br/>

 ## ⬇️ Installation
-1. Download the zip from [here](https://github.com/bennett-sh/wemod-pro-unlocker/releases/latest/download/gui.zip)
+1. Download the msix from [here](https://github.com/bennett-sh/wemod-pro-unlocker/releases/latest/download/gui-x64.msix)
-2. Extract it and execute ```WMPU-GUI.exe```
+2. Run it and click "Install"
+3. Profit.

 <br/>